Penalties for Entities Misusing Aadhaar Identity Information

 Understanding the Laws That Protect Your Aadhaar

 Your Aadhaar details are protected by the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016, along with its subsequent amendments.
-This law sets out strict rules for how your Aadhaar can be collected, used, and stored.
+This law establishes strict rules for how your Aadhaar can be collected, used, and stored.
 It also outlines the penalties for any misuse.
-The law ensures that your consent is vital, that your data is kept secure, and that there are clear ways to complain if something goes wrong.
+The law ensures that your consent is vital, that your data is kept secure, and that there are clear mechanisms for redressal in case of a breach.
 These legal protections are in place to safeguard your digital identity.

 What You Can Do If Your Aadhaar Is Misused